What is GrooveGrid?

 Plugin Host

 Host any VST3 or AU instrument plugin inside GrooveGrid.
 The plugin’s native editor opens in its own window.
 Plugin state is saved with your project, and the plugin selector restores the loaded plugin name when you reopen a project.
+Removing the plugin — or deleting the track — closes its editor window with it.

 On Windows, plugin editor windows now size correctly on high-DPI displays (150%, 200%, and so on).
 The behaviour is controlled by Settings → General → Scale plugin editors to display DPI and requires an app restart after toggling.